Networking API similar to Berkeley sockets, but for games.

 ConnectP2P

-Begin connecting to a server that is identified using a platform-specific identifier.
+Begin connecting to a peer that is identified using a platform-specific identifier.
 This uses the default rendezvous service, which depends on the platform and library configuration.
 (E.g. on Steam, it goes through the steam backend.)
 The traffic is relayed over the Steam Datagram Relay network.

 If you use this, you probably want to call